Cairo Contemporary Dance Center: MAAT Kicks Off

 Founded in Cairo by artist and choreographer Karima Mansour, MAAT Contemporary Dance Company is the first Egyptian independent dance company of its kind.
 MAAT will introduce its new format in May 2018, after having grown significantly in scope and depth in the two decades since its creation in 1999.

 (The name of the dance company itself, MAAT, is a reference to the ancient Egyptian goddess of truth, justice, cosmic awareness, and self-awareness who was also attributed with regulating the seasons and the movement of the stars.
 Egypt was once referred to as the “Land of the Nile and Maat.”)

-Since 1999 until now, MAAT presented more than 20 dance performance, MAAT‘s primary aims are introducing contemporary dance to local and international audiences, but also creating opportunities for audiences to form a deep appreciation for contemporary arts in general–and contemporary dance in particular.
-Moreover, MAAT actively participates in cultivating new and dynamic concepts concerning the general perception of all kinds of contemporary art.
+Since 1999 until now, MAAT presented more than 20 dance performances.
+MAAT‘s primary aims are introducing contemporary dance to local and international audiences, but also creating opportunities for audiences to form a deep appreciation for contemporary arts in general–and contemporary dance in particular.
+Moreover, MAAT actively participates in cultivating new concepts concerning the general perception of contemporary art.

 MAAT actively supports the local contemporary dance scene in Egypt and networks regionally and internationally with performers, choreographers, instructors, and academic theorists.

 MAAT combines theories and practices from around the globe and considers them in their respective social and political contexts.

 The company then expertly adapts and integrates them into an Egyptian contemporary dance context.
 MAAT’s performances themselves are primarily produced in collaboration with the graduates of the full-time professional training program of the Cairo Contemporary Dance Center (CCDC).